Tuesday, March 3, 2015

 Thursday, July 31, 2014

 At some point you reach the limit of how often and how many direct marketing efforts that you can send out to your established lists of membership prospects.
-But most groups still say, “I want more!”
+But your leadership may still say, “I want more members!”

 This is when inbound membership marketing can become an important new contributor to your media mix.